I'm just waiting for something to exit the printer.

 If you're not up on this, the fairness doctrine is basically where a lot of Democrats have said, you know, if Rush Limbaugh gets three hours of radio every day, then a Democrat should also get three hours of radio on that station to make it fair and balanced to have both sides of the story.

-The president says he does not support bringing back the fairness doctrine.
+President says he does not support bringing back the fairness doctrine.

 I wouldn't read anything into this.

-They're gonna call it something else.
+They're going to call it something else.

-They're gonna use a series of contrivances.
+They're going to use a series of contrivances.

-They will use ownership restriction, ownership rules, they will use local content rules.
+They will use ownership restriction, ownership rules.

 I submitted the op-ed this morning.

-I'm gonna f at the next break, I'm gonna fire off a note to the people at the journal.
+I'm going to, at the next break, I'm going to fire off a note to the people at the journal because there is an expiration date on every Obama statement.

 He can say today he doesn't believe in it, but then something of an emergency will come up in another day or two or a week and force him to change his mind.

-Now the FCC, he's got a lot of people working on this.
+Now, the FCC, he's got a lot of people working on this.

-Acorn is gearing up to enforce the same type of restrictions on broadcasting that the fairness doctrine would would require.
+Acorn is gearing up to enforce the same type of restrictions on broadcasting that the fairness doctrine would require.

-I am as I've told you, I'm reluctant to talk about this because I don't want to sound like a victim.
+I am, as I've told you, I'm reluctant to talk about this because I don't want to sound like a victim.

 I don't want to sound like they're coming after me, they're coming after me.